intel/llvm/sycl/doc/design/PropagateCompilerFlagsToRuntime.md

 ### Changes to the SYCL runtime

 In the SYCL runtime, the device image properties can be accessed to extract the associated optimization level.
-Once the optimization level is available, a query is made to the plugin to identify the correct backend option.
+Once the optimization level is available, it is converted to its equivalent frontend option string (`-O0`, `-O1`, `-O2`, or `-O3`).
+This frontend option string is passed into a query that is made to the plugin to identify the correct backend option.
 This backend option is added to the existing list of compiler options and is sent to the backend.

 ### Changes to the plugin

 A new plugin API has been added.
 It takes the frontend option string as input in string format and returns `pi_result`.
-The signature is as follows:
+A string format is used for sending the frontend option so that this API can be used for querying other frontend options as well.
+The signature of this API is as follows:

 ```C++
 pi_result piPluginGetBackendOption(pi_platform platform,